-(This course requires a prerequisite, BIO 101: Principles of Biology.)

-(This course is a prerequisite for BIO 202: Human Anatomy & Physiology I.)
+This course requires a prerequisite, BIO 101 unless administrative approval is granted.
+This course is a prerequisite for BIO 202 unless administrative approval is granted.

 BIO 202: Human Anatomy & Physiology II (3 semester hours)

 This course continues to build on concepts learned in the previous Human Anatomy & Physiology course.
 Please recognize the underlying principles are the same but the systems have changed.
 As a reminder, anatomy is the study of the structure of the human body.
 Physiology is the study of the function of the human body.
 It is difficult to separate anatomy from physiology, however, because function is often related to structure.
 To maximize your understanding of this course, try to identify these relationships between structure and function as you progress through your study of the body.